abhinav1592/ansible-for-devops/orchestration/README.md

 Note: *If there are any errors during the course of running `vagrant up`, and it drops you back to your command prompt, just run `vagrant provision` to continue building the VM from where you left off.
 If there are still errors after doing this a few times, post an issue to this project's issue queue on GitHub with the error.*

+### Handling Errors:

+Based on this youtube video: https://www.youtube.com/watch?v=7kVfqmGtDL8&list=PL2_OBreMn7FqZkvMYt6ATmgC0KAGGJNAN

+you might face some errors:

+VirtualBox 6.1
+Vagrant 2.2.10
+RHEL 7.8

+If any of the linux [not MAC-OS folks] guys folks error like:
+VBoxManage: error: VBoxNetAdpCtl: Error while adding new interface: failed to open /dev/vboxnetctl: No such file or directory VBoxManage:

+Run sudo modprobe vboxnetadp

+After this if you face error

+Stderr: VBoxManage: error: Failed to open/create the internal network 'HostInterfaceNetworking-vboxnet0' (VERR_SUPDRV_COMPONENT_NOT_FOUND).
+VBoxManage: error: Failed to attach the network LUN (VERR_SUPDRV_COMPONENT_NOT_FOUND).
+VBoxManage: error: One of the kernel modules was not successfully loaded.
+Make sure that VirtualBox is correctly installed, and if you are using EFI Secure Boot that the modules are signed if necessary in the right way for your host system.
+Then try to recompile and reload the kernel modules by executing 'akmods && systemctl restart vboxdrv.service' as root (VERR_SUPDRV_COMPONENT_NOT_FOUND)
+VBoxManage: error: Details: code NS_ERROR_FAILURE (0x80004005), component ConsoleWrap, interface IConsole

+Run:  sudo modprobe vboxnetflt

+Then Run vagrant up.

 ### 3 - Create an Inventory file, and run `ansible` commands

 Read through the third chapter of [Ansible for DevOps](https://www.ansiblefordevops.com/) for details.